rcsb/py-rcsb-api/docs/search_api/additional_examples.md

 )
 list(atom())

-# specifying motif pruning strategy, default = "KRUSKAL"
+# Specifying motif pruning strategy, default = "KRUSKAL"
 # ENUM: "NONE", "KRUSKAL"
-# this is typechecked by a literal in the package.
+# This is typechecked by a literal in the package.
 # Specifies how many query motifs are "pruned".
 # KRUSKAL leads to less stringent queries, and faster results.
 pruning = StructMotifQuery(